Esri/application-boilerplate-3x-js/README.md

 Application-Boilerplate
 =======================

-Starter application that simplifies the process of building templates for the ArcGIS.com template gallery.
+Initial draft of starter application that simplifies the process of building templates for the ArcGIS.com template gallery.
+TODO: Add Oauth support and details on how to use the app.